 Threats exist that have the potential to lead to downtime and large periods of unproductiveness for your business.
 You could also lose your own data or clients’ data either through theft or destruction.
 Alternatively, threats exist that could lead to the emptying of your bank accounts, or purchases on your cards/accounts through unauthorised access to online accounts.

-In this two-part post, we’ll look at some of the most common threats and discuss some of the things you can do to protect yourself against them.
+In this article, we’ll look at some of the most common threats and discuss some of the things you can do to protect yourself against them.

 A virus is a piece of software that has been designed to replicate itself and infect a computer without the user’s consent.